 LPP 9 Provision SPP 7.3 Provision

 The existing dwelling is, in the opinion N/A

-of Council's Building Surveyor, of

-suitable structural standard for
+of Council's Building Surveyor, of suitable structural standard for

 incorporation into a grouped housing

 development and for ultimate strata title

 subdivision.
-As part of its assessment as to the structural soundness of the
+As part of its assessment

+as to the structural soundness of the

-dwelling, Council may, where it considers that a dwelling may not be of
+dwelling, Council may, where it

+considers that a dwelling may not be of

 sufficient structural standard, require

 the applicant to submit certification

 from all or one of the following:

-nom an of one of the following.

-- a registered builder;
+a registered builder;

-- a licensed plumber;
+a licensed plumber;

 - a licensed electrician;

-,

 as to the standard of the dwelling.

 Comment:

-The structural standard of an existing g dwelling is not a relevant planning
+g dwelling is not a relevant planning

-• appropriateness of a subdivision or
+appropriateness of a subdivision or

-development application.
-Matters pertaining to the condition of a building are
+ining to the condition of a building are

-ugh the Building Code of Australia and
+National Construction Code. ugh the Building Code of Australia and

-National Construction Code. /

 As a condition of planning approval, 5.2.6 (C6): Where an existing dwelling

 Council may require upgrading of the is proposed to be retained as part of a

 existing dwelling, and such upgrading grouped dwelling development, the

 shall be carried out as part of the appearance of the retained dwelling is

 development and shall be completed upgraded externally to an equivalent

 prior to the refund of development maintenance standard of the new (or

-bonds.
-Comment: the rest of) the development.
+bonds. the rest of) the development.

+Comment:

-Applicants are unable to obtain subdivis ion clearance or a building permit unless
+Applicants are unable to obtain subdivision clearance or a building permit unless

-fulfilled.
+the requirements of SPP 7.3 have been fulfilled.
 As such, no development bond